digital-asset/daml/docs/source/getting-started/app-architecture.rst

 In order to build an application on top of DAML, we need a way to refer to our DAML templates and choices in TypeScript.
 We do this using a DAML to TypeScript code generation tool in the DAML SDK.

-To run code generation, we first need to compile the DAML model to an archive format (with a ``.dar`` extension).
+To run code generation, we first need to compile the DAML model to an archive format (a ``.dar`` file).
-Then the command ``daml codegen ts`` takes this file as argument to produce a number of TypeScript files in the specified location.
+The ``daml codegen ts`` command then takes this file as argument to produce a number of TypeScript packages in the output folder.
+It also updates our ``package.json`` file with the newly generated dependencies.
 ::

     daml build
-    daml codegen ts .daml/dist/create-daml-app-0.1.0.dar -o daml-ts/src
+    daml codegen ts .daml/dist/create-daml-app-0.1.0.dar -o daml-ts -p package.json

-We now have TypeScript types and companion objects in the ``daml-ts`` workspace which we can use from our UI code.
+Now we have a TypeScript interface (types and companion objects) to our DAML model, which we'll use in our UI code next.
-We'll see that next.

 The UI
 ======